Arjana12345/nodejs-firststep/README.md

 # Add Git ignore in you repo
 > Create a .gitignore file in your root directory
 > Edit and commit changes

+# package.json initialization
+> Run npm init
+auto matically it will create package.json file in your directory